Applying to Project STEPP? These tips may help you through the application process.

 - Your teachers can send their recommendations separately or give them to you to include in your packet.
 The same goes for your transcripts and anything else that comes from your school.

 All of the application forms can be completed by typing directly into the PDF form and printing it out or can be printed out blank and completed by hand.

-- When you view the forms online, you should see blue shaded boxes in most of the blanks, along with drop-down menus in a few blanks.
+- When you view the forms in Adobe Reader, you should see blue shaded boxes in most of the blanks, along with drop-down menus in a few blanks.
 The boxes and arrows will disappear when you print the form.
 If you've typed in answers, those will show up without the shading behind them.
 If you don't type in any answers, the form will print completely blank so you can handwrite your responses.

 - Hover your mouse cursor over any of the boxes on the form to view additional instructions that will pop up to explain in more detail what we're asking for in that box.
 Be sure to read those for clarification if you're not sure what to put in a blank.

 - As you type in your responses, the text in each blank should shrink to fit what you've written into the available space.
 Make sure all of what you've written is visible on the form - if you can't see it on the screen, it won't print.
 Please also double-check that your entire response for each blank is visible and large enough to read when you print the completed form.

 - If any of your teachers would prefer to fill out the recommendation form on the computer instead of by hand, please direct them to the website.
 You do not need to fill out or sign anything on the recommendation form, so teachers can download and complete the form and then send it directly to Project STEPP if they prefer.

 Different versions of Adobe Reader / Adobe Acrobat will give you different options for saving and editing your responses in the forms.